minswap/sdk/README.md

 - NPM: `npm install @minswap/sdk`
 - Yarn: `yarn add @minswap/sdk`

+## ES Module Requirement

+This package depends on `lucid-cardano`, which is an ESM package, so it's also an ESM package.
+To import from ESM package, you need to specify `"type": "module"` in `package.json` and configure other build flags accordingly.

 ## Examples

 ### Example 1: Get current price of MIN/ADA pool